danielharrell/open-eyes-lect-2017-18/Open.md

 the cover of the current St. John's viewbook, why the word "open" might be enough to introduce us.

-But while the word thus gives us much to wonder about, there is another sense in which the word gives us just one thing to wonder about.
-And this is by analogy, borrowing from Aristotle again, to the one thing we can wonder about when we encounter, as if for the first time, wooden figures come to life, or the sun reverse course one day in the sky, or the diagonal of a square escape any division into equal parts when these are taken from the side.
+But while the word thus gives us much to wonder about, there is another sense, I want to suggest, in which the word gives us just one thing to wonder about.
+And this is by analogy, borrowing from Aristotle again, to the one thing we can wonder about when we encounter, as if for the first time, wooden figures come to life; or the sun reverse course one day in the sky; or the diagonal of a square escape any division into equal parts when these are taken from the side.[^AristotleWonder.]
 The wonder, in each case, is how such a thing is possible.
 Once we learn how, we can give what we encounter a name, like "marionette", or "solstice", or "incommensurable."
 But names like this can serve to discourage understanding as much as display it.

-And the word "open", I think, is just such a name.
-Behind it lies a problem, a paradox, to make us wonder how being open is even possible.  be a sign of what we don't understand, or won't understand, as much of what we do. once the name is given, it can be a sign of what we just as well discourage understanding as display it.
+The word "open", I suspect, is just such a name.
+Behind it, or beneath it, lies a problem, a paradox, to make us wonder how being open is even possible.
+But to wonder about this is also unlikely, since we have the word "open" as a kind of proof of possibility.
+(Move on to jar.)

+be a sign of what we don't understand, or won't understand, as much of what we do. once the name is given, it can be a sign of what we just as well discourage understanding as display it.